Ways to Store Value

 But is gold all it’s cracked up to be?
 Let’s weigh the pros and cons to find out!

 Gold doesn’t suffer from inflation.
 Unlike cash, gold isn’t issued by the government and can’t have its supply suddenly changed on a whim—since actually finding gold reserves, extracting and refining it, then distributing it isn’t a process that can be simply ramped up since gold is an extremely scarce resource.
-In this sense, it has some parallels with Bitcoin, check this article out to understand why.
+In this sense, it has some parallels with Bitcoin.

 As a result, gold has actually grown in value over time and has maintained its value far better than most modern currencies.
 It also has pretty much a universally agreed value, meaning you can take it anywhere, and can usually exchange it for a reasonable price.